giacomoponzuoli3/KirunaExplorer/README.md

 - POST `/coordinates`: adds geo-referencing information to a document:
   - has no parameters
   - body contains the id of the document to update and the coordinates (or list of coordinates) to geo-reference the document
-  - returns a 200 code when successful, a 503 code in case of errors
+  - returns a 200 code when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if id is empty or string, a 503 code in case of errors
 - PATCH `/coordinates/update`: edits the geo-referencing information of a document:
   - has no parameters
   - body contains the id of the document to update and the new coordinates (or list of coordinates)
-  - returns a 200 code when successful, a 503 code in case of errors
+  - returns a 200 code when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if id is empty or string, a 503 code in case of errors
 - DELETE `/coordinates/:id`: deletes the geo-referencing information of a document:
   - has one parameter for id of the document
   - has no parameters
-  - returns a 200 code when successful, return a 401 code if user is not logged in, return a 403 if user is not urban planner, and a 503 code in case of errors
+  - returns a 200 code when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if id is empty or string, and a 503 code in case of errors

 ## Database Tables